hexdigest/ruby-nfc/README.md

   # ./configure && make && make install
   ```

-* Look at lsusb output and make sure that your reader is present in 42-pn53x.rules
+* Look at the lsusb output and make sure that your reader is present in 42-pn53x.rules file
-* Install appropriate driver for your NFC reader (if required)
+* Install the appropriate driver for your NFC reader (if required)
-* If your reader is plugged in unplug it and plug it again.
-If you run example below and get "Device or resource busy" error then you need to reboot your system before you can continue.
+* If your reader is plugged in unplug it and plug it in again.
+If you run the example below and get "Device or resource busy" error then you need to reboot your system before you can continue.
-* If you getting "Unable to claim USB interface (Operation not permitted)" error then changing MODE from 0664 to 0666 in 42-pn53x.rules may help
+* If you getting "Unable to claim USB interface (Operation not permitted)" error then changing MODE from 0664 to 0666 in 42-pn53x.rules file may help

 Installation
 ------------